awsdocs/amazon-gamelift-developer-guide/doc_source/integration-engines-setup-unreal.md

    + `...\ThirdParty\GameLiftServerSDK\Win64\aws-cpp-sdk-gamelift-server.dll`
    + `...\ThirdParty\GameLiftServerSDK\Win64\aws-cpp-sdk-gamelift-server.lib`

-1. **Import the Amazon GameLift plugin into a project\.** There are many ways to import a plugin into Unreal Engine\.
+1. **Import the GameLift plugin into a project\.** There are many ways to import a plugin into Unreal Engine\.
 The following method does not require the Unreal Editor\.

    1. Add the plugin to your game project\.
 The plugin files must contain everything in the plugin's `GameLiftServerSDK` directory, including the generated binary files\.